HydroModPy/HydroModPy/docs/source/user_guide/workflows/stream-network-calibration.rst

    measures that effect directly.

 ``tau_specific_ratio``
-   A cell releasing less than this fraction of its own recharge is not a stream.
-Specific and not absolute, so the mask follows the physics and not the mesh refinement.
+   A cell releasing less than this fraction of what the whole model receives is not a stream: the threshold is ``ratio * R * A``, one number for the mesh.

+   Read that carefully, because it is **not** a fraction of the cell's own recharge.
+That was the definition until it was measured, and it is the one that follows the mesh rather than the physics: a cell releases the drainage it collects from everything upslope, so ``q / (R * area)`` is a concentration factor with the discretisation in its denominator.
+Aggregating one solved field of the Nancon from 50 m to 400 m cells moves its median from 49.6 to 4.1, so a threshold on it selects whatever the grid gives it.
+   Against the total, the same declared ratio means the same thing on both.

+   One residual: ``A`` is the extent of the mesh, not of the catchment, which is what makes ``R * A`` the total release exactly.
+Widening the buffer around one catchment therefore raises the threshold at a fixed ratio, so a ratio is comparable across refinements of one domain and not across two domains buffered differently.

    Zero reproduces the criterion of the paper, which gives no threshold at all.

 ``objective = "nse_log"`` in the second stage
    The Nash-Sutcliffe efficiency on log-transformed series, which weights the